amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-myetherwallet.md

 ### Depositing Ether

-Now UbiTok.io knows to use your MyEtherWallet account, you should see your Ethereum address balance appear as an "External" ETH balance in UbiTok.io.
+Now KIWI Exchange knows to use your MyEtherWallet account, you should see your Ethereum address balance appear as an "External" ETH balance in KIWI Exchange.

-In order to use your Ether to buy tokens, you'll need to deposit it into the UbiTok.io book contract.
+In order to use your Ether to buy tokens, you'll need to deposit it into the KIWI Exchange book contract.
 Note that each pair is a separate contract.

 Use the "[+ Dep]" button next to your ETH balance to bring up the Deposit ETH form.

-When you click the "Deposit Eth" button, UbiTok.io will not send anything - instead it will tell you what to send.
+When you click the "Deposit Eth" button, KIWI Exchange will not send anything - instead it will tell you what to send.

 You'll need to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then generate and send the transaction in MyEtherWallet.